diwakar2k/Getting-and-Cleaning-Data-Course-project/README.md

 # Getting-and-Cleaning-Data-Course-project

+# Data setup
+The code "run_analysis.R" has to be put in the directory where the data from the zip file on the course website has been extracted.
+The direcory structure should be similar to :
+./ (Root) - contains files like "activity_labels.txt", "features.txt", "features_info.txt", "README.txt".
+./ test - this contains the files "subject_test.txt", "X_test.txt", "y_test.txt" as well as another directory "Inertial Signals" which is not used
+./ train - this contains the files "subject_train.txt", "X_train.txt", "y_train.txt" as well as another directory "Inertial Signals" which is not used

+# Code explanation
+## The code consists of 5 parts, corresponding to the 5 questions.
+## Below is a description of each part

 # Part 1
 ## Merges the training and the test sets to create one data set
 ## This part was done in 3 steps :